 Windows 8 and Windows 10 lets you pin folders to the Start screen, but pinning data files and folders to the taskbar is not allowed.
 The context menu entry Pin to Taskbar never exists for data files and folders.
 However, here is a neat little trick that lets you pin any file or folder (directory) to the taskbar.Read more

-If you’re looking how to completely replace the plain old Notepad with Notepad++ or any third-party editor, this post tells you how to do it.
+If you’re looking at how to replace Notepad with Notepad++ or any third-party editor, this post explains how to do it.
 Notepad++ is a free source code editor and Notepad replacement that supports several languages.
 Let’s see how you can replace Notepad with Notepad++ without replacing any system files.